-Internal project proposals are those you submit to internal stakeholders.
-These teams can be your company’s board of directors, upper management, or a specific department in your organization.
-They either have the authority to grant you the resources you need, or are beneficiaries of the project you’re trying to implement.
+Internal project proposals are those you submit to internal stakeholders: your company’s board of directors, upper management, or a specific department in your organization.
+These groups have the authority to grant you the resources you need or are beneficiaries of the project you’re trying to implement.

 External Project Proposal

 Unlike the internal project proposal, an external project proposal is what you submit to parties outside your company (also known as external stakeholders).
 Examples of such groups are the government, a prospective client, or a community organization.